Equilevel algebras: Boundary operators mod 2 in the complex

 \section{Boundary operators mod 2 in the complex $\overline{CD}_3(S^1)$}

 Consider the cellular chain complex with coefficients in ${\mathbb Z}_2$ defined by our CW-structure of the variety $\overline{CD}_3(S^1)$.
-Most of the incidence coefficients that make up the formulas for its boundary operators $C_i \to C_{i-1}$ are obvious.
-In particular, they are so if the incidence of cells is induced by the collision of only two points of the supports of the subalgebras from the larger cell (see for example the degeneration of cells of type $A_{i j}$ into cells $B_k^l$ or $C_{k l}$), or by the boundary values of the numerical conditions on the derivatives at the points of a fixed configuration (as in the case of the cells $D^\pm_{i j}$ approaching the cells $b_{i j}$ and $b_{j i}$).
-The most difficult adjacencies are related with the simultaneous collision of many points of the supports: the asymptotics of these collisions impose some conditions on the derivatives of the functions from the algebras of the limit cells.
+Most of the incidence coefficients that comprise the formulas for its boundary operators $C_i \to C_{i-1}$ are obvious.
+In particular, this is the case if the incidence of cells is induced by the collision of only two points of the supports of the subalgebras from the larger cell (see for example the degeneration of cells of type $A_{i j}$ into cells $B_k^l$ or $C_{k l}$), or it is induced by the boundary values of the numerical conditions on the derivatives at the points of a fixed configuration (as in the case of the cells $D^\pm_{i j}$ approaching the cells $b_{i j}$ and $b_{j i}$).
+The most difficult adjacencies are related with the simultaneous collision of many points of the supports: the asymptotics of these collisions impose conditions on the derivatives of the functions in the algebras of the limit cells.
 We give here two illustrations.

-\subsubsection{Approximation of a 5-dimensional cell of class $E$ by the 6-dimensional cell $A_{41}$.}
+\subsubsection{Approximation of a five-dimensional cell of class $E$ by the six-dimensional cell $A_{41}$.}

-This adjacency is defined by the simultaneous contraction of the segments $[A,B]$, $[CD]$ and $[EF]$ in the lower part of Fig.~\ref{incid1}.
-Let the lengths of these segments be equal to $\alpha t$, $\beta t$ and $\gamma t$ respectively (up to the higher degree terms in $t$), where \ $t \to +0$ \ is the parameter of the contraction.
-Let $X$, $Y$ and $Z$ be the limit points of these segments. \unitlength 0.35mm
+This adjacency is defined by the simultaneous contraction of the segments $[A,B]$, $[CD]$, and $[EF]$ in the lower part of Fig.~\ref{incid1}. \unitlength 0.3mm